 - At the beginning of each season, the LUSC referee coordinator will schedule a mandatory meeting for all certified referees.
 New referees will be assigned an account on www.usofficials.com to manage their referee assignments with LUSC.

 - During the season, in-town games are accepted and reported on the US OFFICIALS website.
-On the other hand, BAYS travel games are accepted and reported on BOTH US OFFICIALS and BAYS websites.
+On the other hand, BAYS travel games are accepted on BOTH US OFFICIALS and BAYS websites, and are reported on the BAYS website.

 - Referees are paid by LUSC and/or BAYS depending on the exact nature of their game assignments during the season.
 In-town referees are paid $20.00 per game by LUSC.
 For BAYS travel games, the rates are given on https://bays.org/pay_procedures.
-BAYS travel games are paid by BAYS, with the following two exceptions: U14 AR’s are paid by LUSC in the fall, and U12 AR’s are paid ($15 per game) by LUSC in both the fall and spring seasons.
+BAYS travel games are paid by BAYS, with the following exception: U12 assistant referees are paid ($20 per game) by LUSC in both the fall and spring seasons.

 - US Officials website